Gunmen attack village in Kogi, kill 14 – The Sun Nigeria

-Unknown gunmen in the early hours of Wednesday invaded Agbudu community in Kogi-Koton-Karfe Local Government area, killing 14 persons and injuring six.
+Gunmen invaded Agbudu community in Kogi-Koton-Karfe Local Government area, killing 14 persons and injuring six in the early hours of yesterday.

-The state Police Commissioner, Ede Ayuba, who disclosed this while briefing newsmen at the command headquarters in Lokoja, said he got the report about 2: 00 a.m.

 “This morning around 2 am, my Area Commander called me to report that he received information that there was an attack on Agbudu community.